Comcast/resourceprovider2/README.md

       generateDrawableProvider = false
       generateDimenProvider = false
       generateIdProvider = false
+      generateForDependencies = true
   }
   ```
  ResourceProvider will, also by default, generate a provider class with APIs to get all the resource types mentioned above, and integer IDs of all the supported resource types.
- Since this will add a large number of APIs to the method count of your app, you can disable generation of any of the Provider Classes by configuring a closure in the
+Since this will add a large number of APIs to the method count of your app, you can disable generation of any of the Provider Classes by configuring a closure in the build.gradle file.

- build.gradle file.
+In addition, Resource Provider can be configured to generate APIs for all the resources in your app or library, including resources in and dependencies, by setting the generateForDependencies flag to true.
+By default, Resource Provider will only generate APIs for the resources in your app or library itself.

  See the example above for configuration of specific providers.

 Samples and Test Utilites
   ======================